kremec/edugroup/README.md

 - Second sheet: (same as above)

 Names of sheets are not important, only ordering matters.
+Second sheet is optional, if not provided the program assumes no exceptions.

 Examples of Excel input and output files can be found in `/examples`.